spatialos/gdk-for-unity/docs/projects/fps/tutorial.md

 ### Edit snapshot generation

-The **SpatialOS menu** option in your Unity Editor include an item **"Generate FPS Snapshot"**.
+The **SpatialOS menu** option in your Unity Editor includes an item **"Generate FPS Snapshot"**.
 This runs the script `Assets/Fps/Scripts/Editor/SnapshotGenerator/SnapshotMenu.cs`, which you can find from within your Unity Editor.
 We will now modify the snapshot generation logic to add a `HealthPack` entity to our snapshot.

 Within the `SnapshotMenu` class, add a new method that will contain logic for adding health pack entities to the snapshot object: